CU-ESIIL/Innovation-Summit-2024/docs/index.md

 **Why Big Data for Environmental Resilience and Adaptation?**
-Humans have vastly altered ecosystems, leading to habitat and biodiversity loss, climate change, and altered nutrient and water cycles.
-At the same time, we are in an unprecedented moment where vast amounts of data are being produced about our planet faster than we can generate insights in a responsible way.
-We urgently need solutions that foster equitable use of our planet’s resources and better distribute the burden of adaptation.

 **The goals of the 2024 ESIIL Innovation Summit are to:**
 Explore big data for environmental resilience and adaptation by identifying data synthesis opportunities and utilizing ESIIL cloud-compute capabilities.